apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

 ## Possible parameters

-     * -RunSilently true                       Use this if you do not want any output on console.
+     * -RunSilently true                       Use this parameter if you do not want any output on console.
      * -ProcessLatestCommit true               Use this parameter if you want the system to look for the latest commit to work on.
      * -ProcessWithCommitID XXXXXXXXXXXX       Use this parameter if you want the system to use the commit hash to work on.